 Some washing machines cost less than £300, while others stretch well over the £1,000 mark.

 You usually have to pay more than £500 to get a Best Buy.
-With this budget you can choose between a variety of Best Buys, ranging from big to small, freestanding and integrated.
+With this budget, you can choose between a variety of Best Buys, ranging from small to large, freestanding and integrated.

-There are hidden gems to be found, however – check out the best cheap washing machines under £400.
+There are hidden gems to be found, however, so see the best cheap washing machines under £400.

-It's always a good idea to check our washing machine reviews before buying – the most expensive Don’t Buy we’ve found in our tests is nearly £580.
-That's an expensive mistake to make!
+It's always a good idea to check our washing machine reviews before buying – the most expensive Don’t Buy we’ve found in our tests is nearly £580, which is an expensive mistake to make.

 What extra washing machine costs should you consider?